firstname.lastname@example.org / (213) 740-2876 / AHF B55B

 Prior to joining the USC Spatial Sciences Institute, Wu was a postdoctoral researcher at the University of Minnesota, where she identified the minimum detectable changes in soil carbon density in U.S. forests and provided spatial and temporal sampling recommendations to the Northern Research Station of the U.S. Department of Agriculture Forest Service.

 Wu has worked as a GIS analyst, mapping engineer and mapping project manager.
 She is a certified remote pilot on small Unmanned Aircraft Systems, and is a Professional Soil Scientist In-Training.

-Wu served as the 2019-2020 Chair of the California Geographic Information Association (CGIA).
-She also currently serves as a member of the USC Dornsife College Faculty Council, serving on its Research, Policy, and Documentation Caucus.
+Wu served as the 2019-2020 Chair of the California Geographic Information Association (CGIA) and as a member of the USC Dornsife College Faculty Council, serving on its Research, Policy, and Documentation Caucus.

 Selected Works and Presentations:

 Wu, A., Hansen, A., LaBine, K., and Jelinski, N. Spatial distributions of soil lead across scales in the Twin Cities Metropolitan Areas, United States.
 21st World Congress of Soil Science, Rio de Janeiro, Brazil, August 2018.

 Wu, A., and Swift, J. Approaches to today’s spatial database education challenges.
 Paper presented at the American Association of Geographers Annual Meeting, New Orleans, LA, April 2018.

 Fissore, C., Dalzell, B.J., Berhe, A.A., Voegtle, M., Evans, M. & Wu, A. Influence of topography on soil organic carbon dynamics in a Southern California grassland.
 CATENA, 149, 140-149, 2017, doi:10.1016/i.catena.2016.09.016.